How to do business sustainably without compromising the guest experience at luxury hotels

-Amsterdam, November 11, 2025 – Although many hotels place sustainability at the heart of their business operations, some hotels, particularly in the luxury segment, are still hesitant to fully embrace it in their daily practices.
-There is still a perception that luxury and sustainability are incompatible.
+Although many hotels are making sustainability central to their operations, some hotels, especially in the luxury segment, are still hesitant to fully embrace it in their daily practices.
+There is still a perception that luxury and sustainability do not mix.

 After all, luxury is about offering the extraordinary, providing what is desirable rather than essential, creating a sense of abundance and indulgence.
 Understandably, many hoteliers worry that adopting sustainable practices could dilute that carefully constructed sense of opulence.